Bunching and Taxing Multidimensional Skills: Introduction

-We next consider the optimal policy problem for this economy and formulate this problem as a mechanism design problem \citep{Mirrlees:1971}.
-The planner chooses consumption allocations, allocations of cognitive and manual tasks, and the assignment of workers to coworkers and firms subject to incentive constraints that workers truthfully report their types.
-The planner's objective is to minimize the resource cost of providing allocations to deliver social welfare above that in the positive economy under current tax policy and welfare exceeding a given outside option for every worker.
-The primary difficulty in analyzing multi-dimensional optimal taxation problem is in characterizing regions of bunching.
-An important paper by \citet{Kleven:2009} solves a multidimensional optimal taxation model under the restriction that one of the allocations is binary and argues for the importance of bunching in this setup.
-In our model, the allocations of the manual and cognitive tasks are instead unrestricted.
-For this general setup, no characterization of optimal policy with bunching is known.
+We now discuss our model and results in more detail.
+We consider the optimal policy problem which we formulate as a mechanism design problem \citep{Mirrlees:1971}.
+The planner chooses consumption allocations, allocations of cognitive and manual tasks, and the assignment of workers to coworkers and firms subject to incentive constraints that workers truthfully report their type.
+The primary difficulty in analyzing multidimensional optimal taxation problems is in characterizing regions of bunching. \citet{Rochet:1998} shows that bunching is generic in the multidimensional multiproduct monopolist problem that is closely related to the multidimensional optimal taxation problem.
+An important paper by \citet{Kleven:2009} solves a multidimensional optimal taxation model under the restriction that one of the allocations is binary and argues for the importance of bunching in their setup.
+In our model, both the allocations of the manual and cognitive tasks are instead unrestricted.
+For this general setup, no characterization of optimal tax policy is known.